13 Examples On How To Get More Reviews For Your App in 2025

 The meditation app, Headspace, takes a much more personalized approach.
 Instead of just throwing stars at you, they start by asking, “How’s your head today?”
 It feels warm and human, not transactional.
 Depending on your response, they’ll gently guide you toward leaving feedback in the app store.

-Why I love it?
 It’s good because it feels like a real check-in, like the app actually cares about your well-being.
 In many ways, it actually does!
-Plus, it’s a lot more likely to make you smile (and leave a good review) compared to a generic “Rate us” pop-up.
-The thoughtful touch makes a difference.

 Slack, the messaging app, uses humor in their review requests.
 One of my favorite prompts they use is: “We don’t want to bug you, but if you’ve got a sec, would you mind rating us?”
 It’s playful, polite, and makes you feel they’re not trying to pressure you.

-Duolingo, the language-learning app, knows how to make you feel good.
-After completing a lesson or milestone, you get a pop-up with a fun, celebratory message like, “You’re crushing it!”
+After completing a lesson or milestone in this app, you get a pop-up with a fun, celebratory message like, “You’re crushing it!”
 Along with that little dopamine hit, they slip in a request for a review: “Take a moment to rate us?”

 Why I love it?
-It’s just so Tinder.
+It’s just like Tinder.
 Swiping is their entire thing, and it feels fun and consistent with their whole brand identity.
 You’re already swiping left and right, so why not swipe right for a review?
-Or left—if you’re disillusioned with the app and the dating world in general!
-You get both camps here.
+Or left, if you’re disillusioned with the app and the dating world in general!

 6. Spotify: “Thanks For Listening”

-Why I love it?
 It’s minimal.
 It doesn’t feel pushy, and it’s triggered after you’ve had a good user experience.
 You listen to some music, you have a good time, and the app is something you use every day during your commute.
-Why not rate?
-Why not give a bit of this enjoyment back?
-That’s how they getcha.

 Dropbox goes for a more service-based approach with its review prompts.
 They ask, “How’s our service so far?”
 This makes it feel less about rating an app and more about providing feedback on the service itself, which feels customer-centric.

-Why I love it?
 Dropbox makes you feel like more than just a number.
-They’re not asking for a quick, superficial review—they’re genuinely curious about how the service is working for you.
+They’re not asking for a quick, superficial review, they’re genuinely curious about how the service is working for you.
 That makes users feel more compelled to share.
-Also, note—”how is it so far?” is basically something that means “you’re here with us for a while”, which is absolutely true.
+Also, note, ”how is it so far?” is basically something that means “you’re here with us for a while”, which is absolutely true.
 Dropbox, not even once.

 If you want to raise app reviews, you need to be strategic, obviously.
 Here's what I’ve learned, and Apple’s own best practices back this up.